graham-walker/youtube-dl-react-viewer/README.md

     - The youtube-dl-react-viewer Dockerfile does not include or automatically install a copy of [ytdl-org/youtube-dl](https://youtube-dl.org/).
 This must be added to the container manually using the command line

 7. Access the web app by navigating to `http://localhost:5000` in your browser

+*Releases before 1.1.0 do not support Docker containers.*

 ## Configuring Environment Variables